-Once the software completed its scanning, you will be able to see all the files contained in the backup file.
+Once the software completed its scanning, you will see all the files contained in the backup file.
 Highlight the file to see what is contained in it before selecting it for recovery.
-If you know the name of the file, you can easily search for it in the search box in the result window.
+If you know the file's name, you can easily search for it in the search box in the result window.

 Selectively check the boxes next to the files that you want to recover.
 Hit the Recover button at the bottom of your screen.

-IMPORTANT: Make sure that the connection between your device and computer is not interrupted during the selective restoration process.
+IMPORTANT: Ensure that the connection between your device and computer is not interrupted during the selective restoration process.

 Part 2: Other useful trick about restoring iTunes backup content

 Did you know that you can make your iTunes backup content much safer?
 You can encrypt your backup files to prevent hackers or intruders from accessing your private data.
 Here is how: